LineaLabs/lineapy/docs/source/fundamentals/interfaces.rst

 Jupyter and IPython
 -------------------

-To use LineaPy in an interactive computing environment such as Jupyter Notebook/Lab or IPython, load its extension with:
+To use LineaPy in an interactive computing environment such as Jupyter Notebook/Lab or IPython, load its extension by executing the following command at the top of your session:

 .. code:: python

     %load_ext lineapy

-executed at the top of your session.
 Please note:

-- You will need to run this as the first command in a given session; executing it in the middle of a session will lead to erroneous behaviors by LineaPy.
+- You must run this as the first command in a given session.
+Executing it in the middle of a session will lead to erroneous behaviors by LineaPy.

-- This loads the extension to the current session only, i.e., it does not carry over to different sessions; you will need to repeat it for each new session.
+- This command loads the extension for the current session only.
+It does not carry over to different sessions, so you will need to repeat it for each new session.

 Alternatively, you can launch the environment with the ``lineapy`` command, like so: